 The U.S. Embassy accepts grant applications for the Ambassador’s Special Self-Help Program throughout the year.
 Funding decisions and grant awards are made as money is available throughout the year.

-Applicants interested in being considered for the next round of funding for the Ambassador’s Special Self-Help Program are encouraged to submit their application by close of business (17:30) on July 22, 2016.
+Applicants interested in being considered for the next round of funding for the Ambassador’s Special Self-Help Program are encouraged to submit their application by the close of business on July 31.
+2020 at 13:00.